 Marino emerged as one of the most prolific passers in NFL history early in his career, throwing for 48 touchdowns and 5,084 yards in his second season.
 He followed up with two more highly productive seasons — leading the league in passing TDs and passing yards both years — before settling into a groove in which he averaged about 24 TDs and 4,000 yards the remainder of his career.

 After missing the majority of the 2019 season because of an elbow injury, Roethlisberger returned and helped lead the Steelers back to the playoffs in 2020.
-A model of consistency throughout his career, Big Ben continues to climb up not just the passing leaderboards, but he's fifth all-time with 171 career regular-season and postseason victories.
+A model of consistency throughout his career, Big Ben continues to climb up not just the passing leaderboards, but he's fifth all-time with 178 career regular-season and postseason victories.
+It's widely expected that the 2021 season was Roethlisberger's last in his Hall of Fame career.

 Manning is one of the more polarizing quarterbacks in recent NFL history.
 His supporters will point to his two Super Bowl titles, his 57,023 passing yards, and his 366 touchdown passes (with another 18 in 12 playoff games).
 His doubters will point to the Giants' recent stretch of five losing seasons in his last six years as the starter (2013-18) and the fact that he's never led the league in any meaningful passing statistic (unless you want to count interceptions, which he's done three times).
 With Manning now retired, his Hall of Fame case figures to be a popular topic, especially as he gets closer to the opening of his eligibility window.